etcd-io/etcd/raft/README.md

 The primary object in raft is a Node.
 You either start a Node from scratch using raft.StartNode or start a Node from some initial state using raft.RestartNode.

-To start a node from scratch:
+To start a three-node cluster
 ```go
   storage := raft.NewMemoryStorage()
   c := &Config{